MarioTiscareno/sveltekit-personal-website/README.md

 MAIL_PROVIDER='mailgun' # mailgun | sendgrid | none
 ```

-DON'T remove any variables from the .env file, as this will break the build, instead you can set to empty strings what you don't need.
+DON'T remove any variables from the .env file, as this will break the build, instead just set anything you don't need to empty.